Refinancing a Business Loan Can Save You Money and Grow Your Business

 Advantages of refinancing a business loan

 Borrowers commonly refinance for lower interest rates.
 Lowering the annual percentage rate, or APR, for your loan typically lowers existing payments.
-That freed up cash flow could go toward expenses for operations and growth.
+This freed up cash flow could go toward expenses for operations and growth.
 Or you could further consolidate your balance sheet as the extra cash pays down balances for higher-interest debt.

 In addition to lowering debt payments and thereby increasing the availability of working capital, you can use refinancing as a strategic way to: